Smoothie Bowl Recipe – 3 Ways

 overhead photo of 3 smoothie bowls

-I can’t always talk my kids into drinking a smoothie, but they will always grab a spoon and dig into one of these smoothie bowls.
-They have proclaimed that it tastes like ice cream, and have even enjoyed it as a sweet treat instead of dessert!
+I can’t always talk my kids into drinking a smoothie, but they will always grab a spoon and dig into one of these smoothie bowls – with lots of yummy toppings of course!
+They think I’m feeding them a fancy bowl of sorbet – for breakfast!

 In this post I’ll show you how to make a smoothie bowl (using the strawberry version as an example), and then explain how to make three different color/flavor varieties – purple, green and pink!